 - Hi Bixby, connect to my TV.

-In October 2017, Samsung announced Bixby 2.0, an upgraded version of its digital assistant, which launched on the Samsung Galaxy Note 9, in 2019.
-While some may see some hiccups with the upgrade, Samsung believes it to be a crucial step in competing with Google Assistant, Amazon Alexa, and Apple Siri.
+In October 2017, Samsung announced Bixby 2.0, an upgraded version of its digital assistant, which launched on the Samsung Galaxy Note 9 in 2019.
+While there were some hiccups with the upgrade, it brought Bixby one step closer to competing with Google Assistant, Amazon Alexa, and Apple Siri.

-Bixby 2.0 brings forth better natural language recognition, making it more conversational.
-Bixby users were previously limited to simple commands.
-Bixby 2.0 is also meant to include more languages and support for a wider variety of markets.
-It will be able to recognize users, learn about their habits, and better assist them with daily tasks.
+Bixby 2.0 brought forth better natural language recognition, making it more conversational.
+Bixby users were previously limited to simple commands, like the ones listed above.
+Bixby 2.0 also included more languages and support for a wider variety of markets.
+It can even recognize users, learn about their habits, and better assist them with daily tasks.

-The new version is also meant to turn the digital assistant into a full blown ecosystem for internet of things (IoT) and smart devices, hence the launch of the Samsung Galaxy Home, a smart speaker much like Google Home and Amazon Echo.
-Once in full effect, you should be able to use your devices to control smart appliances, lights, and more.
+The upgraded software was also an attempt to turn the digital assistant into a full blown ecosystem for internet of things (IoT) and smart devices, hence the launch of the Samsung Galaxy Home, a smart speaker much like Google Home and Amazon Echo.
+This hasn’t entirely become a reality yet, although it is included in many new Samsung appliances.

-In their efforts to further expand the digital assistant to the world, the Korean giant has also announced it will open Bixby up to third party developers.
-This would allow for the creation of new apps, products, and services.
-As of the end of June, the Bixby Marketplace has been launched and is ready for devs to take action.
+In their efforts to further expand the digital assistant to the world, the Korean giant has also opened Bixby up to third party developers.
+This allows for the creation of new apps, products, and services.
+As of the June 2019, the Bixby Marketplace has been launched and is ready for devs to take action.